hraban/tomono/README.md

 This is a regular merge like you are used to (recursive is the default).
 The only special thing about it is the `--strategy-option subtree=one/`: this tells git that the files have all been moved to a subdirectory called `one`.

+N.B.: new tags won't be merged, because they would not be namespaced if fetched this way.
+If you don't mind having all your tags together in the same scope, follow the "no namespaced tags" instructions from above, and remove the `--no-tags` bit, here.

 ### Github branch protection